nrwl/nx-examples/README.md

 ## FAQ

-*  Where do I find list of libraries (and their versions) that are associated with each Nx release.
+*  Where do I find list of the libraries (and their versions) that are associated with each Nx release?

-You can find the package versions that your current nx depends on in node_modules/@nrwl/schematics/src/lib-versions.d.ts file on your project.
-You can also check [update/6.x branch](https://github.com/nrwl/nx-examples/tree/update/6.1.1) on this repo to see the updated packages in the nx version you are looking for.
+You can find the package versions that your current Nx depends on in node_modules/@nrwl/schematics/src/lib-versions.d.ts file in your project.
+You can also check [update/6.x branch](https://github.com/nrwl/nx-examples/tree/update/6.1.1) on this repo to see the updated packages in the Nx version you are looking for.

 * Is there an example application that shows how to organize libraries and applications?

-There are more than one way to organize your application in your organization.
-As an example you can take a look at [Angular-Console](https://github.com/nrwl/angular-console) repo.
-Angular Console has UI and Utils library that has common functionality and UI.
-Also there are feature libraries that holds the functionality of each feature, tab in the application. apps/angular-console is where all of the feature libraries come together to create the application.
-Seperating each feature into it's own library allows us to work on features independently, as well as flexibility to make changes quickly.
+There is more than one way to organize your application in your organization.
+As an example you can take a look at the [Angular-Console](https://github.com/nrwl/angular-console) repo.
+Angular Console has UI and util libraries that have common functionality and UI.
+Also, there are feature libraries that holds the functionality of each feature, tab in the application. apps/angular-console is where all of the feature libraries come together to create the application.
+Separating each feature into its own library allows us to work on features independently, as well as flexibility to make changes quickly.